PDF

 News & Publications

 On August 28, 2024, just three days before the deadline for the legislature to pass bills, Assemblymembers Juan Carrillo (39th Assembly District) and Eloise Reyes (50th Assembly District) introduced a “gut and amend” version of AB 98.
 As amended, AB 98 seeks to address environmental justice issues associated with the rapid expansion of warehouse uses in the state and would impose significant requirements on both the businesses that build warehouses and the local governments that approve them.
-Unlike the requirements of some failed predecessor bills, most of the requirements of AB 98 would apply statewide.
+Governor Newsom signed AB 98 on September 29th, and the new law takes effect on January 1, 2025.

-As passed by the State Senate and Assembly, AB 98 would prohibit local agencies from approving new or expanded “logistics uses” that do not comply with comprehensive, statewide standards, including siting criteria and design standards.
-Additional standards would apply within a designated “warehouse concentration region” in the Inland Empire.
-Further, AB 98 would require local agencies to update the circulation elements of their general plans to establish specific travel routes for the transport of goods and materials, avoiding sensitive land uses.
+Unlike the requirements of some failed predecessor bills, most of AB 98’s restrictions on warehouse uses apply statewide.
+AB 98 prohibits local agencies from approving new or expanded “logistics uses” that do not comply with comprehensive, statewide standards, including siting criteria and design standards.
+Additional standards apply within a designated “warehouse concentration region” in the Inland Empire.
+Further, AB 98 requires local agencies to update the circulation elements of their general plans to establish specific travel routes for the transport of goods and materials, avoiding sensitive land uses.
 Collectively, these requirements could dramatically limit the availability of sites for new or expanded logistics uses.

 With no time to amend the bill before final votes in both houses, the legislature’s last-minute adoption of AB 98 limited stakeholder participation and has led to much confusion about how to interpret some of the provisions of the bill.
-The Governor has until September 30, 2024, to sign or veto AB 98.

 Key Definitions